johnnymast/mysql_websocket_chat/CHANELOG.md

 ## 1.5 Add more security to the chats

+ - Replaced all defines for cont in includes/config
  - Updated README.md documentation.
  - Added Docker support for the package.
  - Fixed some grammar issues.